DigitalInBlue/Celero/README.md

 Measuring benchmark execution time takes place in the `TestFixture` base class, from which all benchmarks are written are ultimately derived.
 First, the test fixture setup code is executed.
 Then, the start time for the test is retrieved and stored in microseconds using an unsigned long.
 This is done to reduce floating point error.
 Next, the specified number of operations (iterations) is executed.
 When complete, the end time is retrieved, the test fixture is torn down, and the measured time for the execution is returned, and the results are saved.

 This cycle is repeated for however-many samples were specified.
 If no samples were specified (zero), then the test is repeated until it as ran for at least one second or at least 30 samples have been taken.
 While writing this specific part of the code, there was a definite "if-else" relationship.
-However, the bulk of the code was repeated within the "if" and "else" sections.
+However, the bulk of the code was repeated within the `if` and `else` sections.
 An old fashioned function could have been used here, but it was very natural to utilize std::function to define a lambda that could be called and keep all of the code clean.
 (C++11 is a fantastic thing.)
 Finally, the results are printed to the screen.

 ### General Program Flow